eyvindebsen/printmazefast/README.md

 # printmazefast
-Print a maze in basic as fast as possible
+Print a maze in Commodore 64 v2 Basic as fast as possible